CMInformatik/docu-build/README.md

 - `github-token` (required): GitHub token used for authentication and accessing repositories.
 Usually you can use `${{ secrets.GITHUB_TOKEN }}`
 - `version` (required): Specifies the version of the documentation (Example: v.1.1.0)
 - `versionDiscoveryPageLocation` (required): Specifies the location (directory) of the version discovery page.
-You can find an example of the version discovery page in this repository by navigating to the ./version-discovery-page-example directory
+You can find an example of the version discovery page in this repository by navigating to the `/version-discovery-page-example` directory.
+This directory can be copied in your repository under `./version-discovery-page`.
+Replace all TODOs in the index.html file.